Coventry Building Society bereavement: 0800 587 4565

-Coventry Building Society is the UK’s second-largest building society, with more than two million members holding savings accounts, cash ISAs, and mortgages.
-When a member dies, their accounts need to be notified to CBS’s specialist bereavement team.
-Sole accounts are frozen to protect the estate, joint accounts pass automatically to the surviving holder, and the process of releasing funds follows a straightforward path depending on the size of the estate.
+Coventry Building Society is the UK’s second-largest building society, with more than two million members holding savings accounts, cash ISAs, fixed-rate bonds, and mortgages.
+When a member dies, the accounts need to be reported to CBS’s specialist bereavement team.
+Sole accounts are frozen immediately, joint accounts pass automatically to the surviving holder, and funds are released through a straightforward process that depends on the size of the estate.

-This guide covers every step: the phone number to call, how to notify online or in branch, which documents you will need, what happens to different account types, when probate is required, and what to expect in terms of timing.
+This guide covers every step: the phone number to call, how to notify online or in branch, what documents you will need, what happens to each account type (including ISAs and fixed-rate bonds), when probate is required, how to pay inheritance tax before probate using IHT423, and what to do if CBS also holds the mortgage.

 Quick reference: